 SLAP stands for superior labrum anterior to posterior.
 A SLAP labral tear occurs at the top of the shoulder joint where the biceps tendon inserts into the labrum.
 The labrum makes the socket deeper.
 Tears of the labrum can occur due to trauma, such as a dislocation, or ageing.

-In tennis, SLAP tears occur from excessive serving, causing traction on the superior labrum.
+In tennis, SLAP tears occur due to excessive serving, which causes traction on the superior labrum of the shoulder.

 Typically, a SLAP tear causes a catching pain sensation in the shoulder, particularly with serving.
 Pain can radiate into the back of the shoulder.
 If the biceps tendon is involved, pain can localise to the front of the shoulder.

 The examination can often indicate whether you have a shoulder SLAP tear.
-Specific tests such as the O’Brien or Crank tests are considered good at detecting a SLAP tear.
-Nevertheless, no one specific test is accurate in diagnosing a SLAP tear.
+Specific tests, such as the O’Brien or Crank tests, are considered good at detecting a SLAP tear.
+Nevertheless, no particular test is accurate in diagnosing a SLAP tear.

 AC joint degeneration

-AC joint arthritis occurs with age as the joint space narrows and the cartilage disappears.
+AC joint arthritis typically develops with age as the joint space narrows and the cartilage wears away, resulting in joint pain and stiffness.
 In tennis, serving and groundstrokes increase forces on the AC joint, leading to AC joint pain.

-Often, patients point to the AC joint as the site of pain.
+Often, patients identify the AC joint as the source of their pain.
 For example, lying on the shoulder at night can be painful.
 Moreover, moving your arm across your body can recreate the pain.
-The joint may look swollen and is often tender to the touch.
-Also, other tests, such as shoulder strength and neck movements, are usually normal.
+The joint may look swollen and be tender to the touch.
+Additionally, other tests, such as shoulder strength and neck mobility, are typically normal.

 Long head of biceps tendonitis

 The biceps muscle is a large muscle that sits at the front of the arm.
-Many people think that the biceps only acts on the elbow.
-However, the muscle and, more specifically, the tendon plays a role in helping the vital rotator cuff tendons in the shoulder.
+Many people think that the biceps only act at the elbow.
+However, the muscle and, more specifically, the tendon play a role in helping the vital rotator cuff tendons in the shoulder.

 Two tendons attach the biceps muscle to the shoulder: the ‘long’ head and the ‘short’ head.
 The long head passes into the shoulder joint through a groove in the arm bone and a hole in the rotator cuff.
 Finally, it attaches to the top part of the labrum.

 Most problems with the long head of the biceps tendon present with pain at the front of the shoulder.
-In addition, clicking or snapping is common.
+Additionally, clicking or snapping is a common practice.
 Also, problems in the long head of the biceps are commonly associated with rotator cuff tendon problems.
-So, treating the rotator cuff tendon pathology is essential as well.
+Treating the rotator cuff tendon pathology is also essential.

 Assessment of shoulder pain from tennis